Villa of Domitian: Description

-Today it is not possible to calculate precisely the extent of the imperial properties in this area which certainly included most of today's municipalities of Castel Gandolfo and Albano Laziale.
-Quite possibly it extended north to at least Bovillae (XIII milestone of Appia Antica), in the south up to Aricia (XVI mile).
-Also the villa attributed to Pompey was incorporated, the remains of which are now included within the residential area of Villa Doria at Albano.
+The villa-estate was built on the outside slope of the rim of the ancient volcanic crater filled by Lake Albano (between 100,000 and 5,000 years ago).
+The imperial property included most of today's municipalities of Castel Gandolfo and Albano Laziale.
+Quite possibly it extended north to at least Bovillae (XIII milestone of Appia Antica), in the south up to Aricia (XVI mile), or over 6 km2 according to Giuseppe Lugli.
+In the opinion of Lugli under Domitian the various villas in the imperial property were brought together in one single property, such as the villa attributed to Pompey, the remains of which are now included within the residential area of Villa Doria at Albano.

+The villa was built at least three terraces, a common practice for large patrician Roman villas in the hills: for example the nearby so-called villa of Lucullus in Frascati.
+The terraces of the villa are narrow and about 500 m long.

+The third terrace from the bottom was reserved for cisterns with an especially large one of 58 x 11 m, and many water-pipes were found here stamped with Domitian's name.

+The palace proper stood on the second terrace, on the site of the present church of St. Francis of Assisi and the adjoining building of Propaganda Fide.
+Northwest of it the terrace had a panoramic view of the sea (west).

+Finally, on the lower terrace were the garden-hippodrome and the entrances to the villa.

+There are also buildings over the estate: the nymphaea and the docks on the lake shore, the hillside terrace, cisterns and the three aqueducts from Palazzolo, the access road network, the nymphaeum of the Rotunda in the centre of Albano converted into a Catholic church.

 Other remains of a villa of Tiberian age, but inhabited until the fifth century, have been found to the southwest in Cavallacci, at the ring road of Albano.
 To the east, however, probably the imperial possessions included the entire Lake Albano with the many villas built in the Republican era on the crater (the so-called Augusto Palazzolo, one attributed to Seneca not far away, and others between Marino and Castel Gandolfo).
-It is not impossible that even the lake of Nemi was part of Albanum Caesare, as Julius Caesar had built a villa in the area, identified as remains at Monte Gentile.

-In the opinion of Lugli under Domitian the various villas in the imperial property were brought together in one single property.
+The second terrace

 The palace

-The palace had three stories, as shown by the remains of a staircase seen from Lugli.
-All the walls are made of brickwork reinforced every 80 cm: it does not appear to have used opus reticulatum suggesting a 1st c.
+The palace building had three stories, as shown by the remains of a staircase seen by Lugli.
+All the walls are made of brickwork reinforced every 80 cm and do not appear to have used opus reticulatum, suggesting a 1st c.
 AD or later date.

-The complete reconstruction of the building plan was made by Pietro Rosa.
-The building was structured around three courtyards, called "atria" by Rosa.
+The building was structured around three courtyards (probably triclinium, peristyle and tablinum) called "atria" by Rosa.
 This feature allowed Lugli to recognise the analogy with the complex of Domitian's palace on the Palatine in Rome.
-It was based on three open spaces: triclinium, peristyle and tablinum.
+Around these spaces must have been all the rooms used by the imperial court during their long periods of stay.

-The baths were recognised thanks to the abundance of clay pipes etc. The spa area is located in the righthand central atrium, probably the ancient peristyle.
+The baths were recognised thanks to the abundance of clay pipes etc. and are located in the righthand central atrium, probably the peristyle.